 Another difference between the NWPG and OSPG Agreements is that in the body of the former the parties list certain reasons outlining why it was a requirement for PSMs to work 40 hours per week.
 The OSPG agreement at issue in this case does not list any reasons in the body of the Agreement.
 Mr. Fierro testified that the OPG representatives didn't want to include reasons for the PSMs to work 40 hours per week in the OSPG Agreement in order "to avoid future issues around why do it and why not do it.
 If we created reasons others might say I want it for that reason."
-It was his evidence that the initiative not to include reasons for the change in the body of the Agreement.
+It was his evidence that the initiative not to include reasons came from OPG and in the end both parties agreed not to include specific reasons for the change in the body of the Agreement.